ayushshresth021/Phishing_project/README.md

 # Phishing_project

-Our approach to combat this problem of phishing is to detect these emails using trained Machine Learning models to determine whether it believes it’s a phishing email or not.
+Our approach to combat the problem of phishing by detecting these emails using trained Machine Learning models to determine whether it believes it’s a phishing email or not.

 **Architecture, Design, and Key Algorithm**